jesingson/soundtrack-popularity-analysis/README.md

 ---

-# Assignment Context
+# Project Background

-This repository satisfies the requirements of the **MLP Productionalization Assignment**, which required converting a previously developed Jupyter Notebook into a reusable Python script.
+This project originated as part of a data science coursework exercise focused on converting notebook-based analysis into a maintainable Python pipeline.

-The project demonstrates:
+The repository demonstrates:

 - modular Python architecture
 - reusable functions with single responsibilities